-It all began on a bus stop in Long Island, New York.
-Both Tom and Diane were native New Yorkers with a love for family and tradition.
-Married with 4 kids they moved to California in pursuit of the American Dream.
-In 1984 they purchased the land were the winery sits now on Dry Creek Road.
-The land was barren but, the vision was big.
-Naming the Winery Chateau Diana “Home of Diana” was a way he could honor is wife and the family she gave him that he never had growing up as a young boy on the streets of New York.
-Tom used to say behind every good man is a great women.
-A rebel at heart and a fearless sense of belief Tom started selling bottle by bottle to build the family business.
-The dream did not die when they both passed away at the age of 65.
-In 2012 the winery opened its Tasting Room which was a tribute to both of them and a gift to them that dreams really do come true.
-In 2014 Tom and Diane’s children continued to celebrate their parents by adopting a Bench in Central Park with their names on it.
-The love has come full circle and the dream is continuing to live through their children.
+It all began on a bus stop in Long Island, New York: Both Tom and Diane were native New Yorkers with a love for family and tradition.
+Married with 4 kids, they moved to California in pursuit of the American Dream.
+In 1984, they purchased the land where the winery now sits on Dry Creek Road.
+The land was barren but their vision was expansive.
+Naming the Winery Chateau Diana (“Home of Diana”) was a way Tom could honor his wife and the family she gave him; the one thing that he never had growing up as a young boy on the streets of New York.
+Tom used to say, “Behind every good man is a great woman.”

 As a rebel at heart with a fearless sense of belief, Tom started selling their wines bottle-by-bottle to build the family business.
 The dream did not die when they both passed away at the age of 65: in 2012 the winery opened its Tasting Room, which was a tribute to the both of them and a reminder that dreams really do come true.
 In 2014, Tom and Diane’s children continued to celebrate their parents by adopting a Bench in Central Park with their names on it.
 The love has come full circle and the dream is continuing to live on through their children.